zeta1999/korali/docs/manual/dev/collaborating.rst

 * Branch out to a new local branch: :code:`git checkout -b myBranch`

 * (Optional) Follow :ref:`these instructions <module-dev>` to create your new module.

-* If you developed a new module, add a new tutorial in the :code:`tutorials` folder with a simple example of how to use it and the expected results, as well as a unit test in the :code:`tests` folder, for in-depth check corner case and correctness testing.
+* If you developed a new module, add a new tutorial in the :code:`tutorials` folder with a simple example of how to use it and the expected results, as well as a test file :code:`.run-tests.sh` for in-depth check corner case and correctness testing.

 * Create a detailed description of both your module and its tutorial in their respective README.rst file.
 You are allowed to cite papers and links.